Expectations of Student Organizations

 All student organizations must keep their contact information current throughout the year.
 Student organization registration is completed through Student Leadership and Involvement online student organization directory, Hopkins Groups.
 It is the responsibility of the group’s leadership to update the group’s general description, group email address, website URL, social media links, meeting information, and officer contact information.

-All groups must re-register each fall semester.
+All groups must re-register each spring semester.
 Generally, the re-registration period is open for the month of March (exact dates will appear on our website).
-If groups do not re-register by the published deadline, the group will be considered “inactive,” will no longer appear on the online directory, and may have not be eligible for funding and other student organization benefits for the upcoming year.
+If groups do not re-register by the published deadline, the group will be considered “inactive,” will no longer appear on the online directory, and are not be eligible for funding and other student organization benefits for the upcoming year.
 Inactive groups do not have University recognition.
 Re-registration information will be emailed to whomever the group has listed at their “primary contact.”

 Please review information about the Student Organization Re-Registration Process in the Student Organization Policies and Procedures.